Brother of Florida school shooting suspect held on $500,000 bail

 Murphy said Cruz currently lived with a guardian in a nearby county but gave a false address to police.

-Both brothers lived with a Florida neighbor, Rocxanne Deschamps, after their mother’s death in November.
+The brothers lived with a Florida neighbor, Rocxanne Deschamps, after their mother’s death in November.

 At a news conference in New York City on Tuesday, Deschamps told of her attempts to warn police that Nikolas Cruz had a history of violence and had purchased a gun.
 She said she called 911 three times to tell police he had punched holes in her wall and may have been planning to bury a gun in the backyard.